ext4n/FTPSTLK/README.md

 2. Get the data from FTP, as well as through the file manager or through the Filezilla program after connecting to FTP, create a folder in the root of the site.
 The name does not matter, the main thing is that it should be in Latin.
 3. The received FTP data must be entered in the program settings.
 4. You must specify the address of your site in the format "https://site.com" or "http://site.com".
+5. Restart Program.
-5. Select the file on the first tab with saving.
+6. Select the file on the first tab with saving.
 Under each button or input field there is a hint in the form "?", so if something is not clear, you can contact:)
-6. To pump out the save, on the second tab, select the path where to put the saves
+7. To pump out the save, on the second tab, select the path where to put the saves
-7. You can check if everything is ok before downloading.
+8. You can check if everything is ok before downloading.
 The corresponding button is present.
-8. The addition added import/export in the settings.
+9. The addition added import/export in the settings.
 You can import the data of your friends into the program, or export your own and share it in any of the social networks or discord:) Good luck!
 And if there are questions or suggestions, I am ready to listen:)